Exact Fractionalized Ground States in an Extended Spin-1 Kitaev Chain

 Here, $\{w_1,\ldots,w_N\}$ represent desired eigenvalues of the bond conserved quantities defined in Eq.~\ref{eq.Ws}.
 Starting from the degenerate limit where all fractionalized states have the same energy, the selection Hamiltonian lowers the energy of a state with the desired $\{ w \}$ values.
 Remarkably, Eq.~\ref{eq.Hwpert} is a generalized form of the well-known cluster model \cite{Tasaki2020,Wei2022,suzuki1971relationship,raussendorf2001one, keating2004random,son2011quantum, PhysRevB.96.165124, yanagihara2020exact, sadaf2025quantum} that can be solved exactly, see Supplement\cite{supplementary}.
 The ground state of Eq.~\ref{eq.Hwpert} can be written as the MPS depicted in Fig.~\ref{fig.MPSs}(b), where

 Here, each $w$ index can take values $+1$ or $-1$. $\chi$'s represent `physical' indices.
 They are, in fact, bond variables that define a fractionalized state as given by Fig.~\ref{fig.MPSs}(a).
-To express the desired $\{w_1,\ldots,w_N\}$ state in terms of the original spin-1 moments, we contract the MPS's of Figs.~\ref{fig.MPSs}(a) and (b) to obtain Fig.~\ref{fig.MPSs}(c).
-The $\{s\}$ indices represent spin-1 states at each site, while $\{ w\}$ indices represent bond conserved quantities.
+To express the desired $\{w_1,\ldots,w_N\}$ state in terms of the original spin-1 moments, we contract the MPSs of Figs.~\ref{fig.MPSs}(a) and (b) to obtain Fig.~\ref{fig.MPSs}(c).
+The $\{s\}$ indices represent spin-1 states at each site, while $\{ w\}$ indices represent bond-conserved quantities.

 We draw three conclusions from the MPS representation of Fig.~\ref{fig.MPSs}(c): (i) We have $2^N$ legitimate wavefunctions, one for each choice of $\{w_1,\ldots,w_N\}$.
 Each is a linear superposition of the $2^N$ fractionalized states of Fig.~\ref{fig.cartoon}. (ii) They are MPSs of bond dimension four.
 In Fig.~\ref{fig.MPSs}(c), each set of three matrices (shown within a box) can be combined into a single $4\times 4$ matrix, see Supplement\cite{supplementary}. (iii) Wavefunctions for distinct choices of $\{ w_1,\ldots,w_N\}$ are orthogonal, as they differ in conserved quantities.